spectrum-health-systems/avatool-template/README.md

 where `ORGANIZATION` is the name of your organization/company.

-For other Avatar Environments, the Web Services location will look like this:
+For other myAvatar™ Environments, the web services location will look like this:
 ```
-URL Regirsty Setting Value: https://<ORGANIZATION>csp.netsmartcloud.com/csp/<ORGANIZATION><ENVIRONMENT>/avpm
+URL Registy Setting Value: https://<ORGANIZATION>csp.netsmartcloud.com/csp/<ORGANIZATION><ENVIRONMENT>/avpm
 ```

-## Verifying the Web Services location
+### Verifying the web services location
 To verify that the Netsmart Web Services are where they should be, and are active, open the following URL in a web browser:
 ```
 https://<ORGANIZATION>.netsmartcloud.com/csp/<ORGANIZATION><ENVIRONMENT>/avpm/WEBSVC.UserManagement.cls